Nar Village

 Essential Information

-Breakfast, lunch, and dinner are served to you which are freshly prepared by the locals of the tea house.
-Making your journey to lower elevations, you can order foods according to your needs and preferences.
+Breakfast, lunch, and dinner are served to you, which are freshly prepared by the locals of the tea house.
+Making your journey to lower elevations, you can order food according to your needs and preferences.
 Don’t forget to try the local cuisines like Dal Bhat, Momo, Thupka, Dhedo, and Noodles to make sure you are fully familiar with Nepali items at the end of the trek.
-Major meals are not included in Kathmandu (lunch and dinner) yet breakfast is provided to you.
+Major meals are not included in Kathmandu (lunch and dinner), yet breakfast is provided to you.
 At the journey’s end, our team will offer a farewell dinner to all the hikers.

-Nar Phu Valley trek is set so the booking and permit for the journey are arranged as per the itineraries which makes it easy for our clients.
-There might be some changes in the itinerary set by the team for unexpected reasons due to Political events, policy amendments, landslides, and Avalanches which are out of our control.
-So to facilitate ease of services and safety of our clients, High Camp Adventure requests their clients for understanding and coordinating if any such uncertain situations arise.
+The Nar Phu Valley trek is set so that the booking and permit for the journey are arranged as per the itinerary, which makes it easy for our clients.
+There might be some changes in the itinerary set by the team for unexpected reasons due to Political events, policy amendments, landslides, and Avalanches, which are out of our control.
+So to facilitate ease of services and safety of our clients, High Camp Adventure requests that their clients understand and coordinate if any such uncertain situations arise.

 For successful trekking experiences in the Himalayas of Nepal, you need to be very careful with the Gear and packing as you might face more challenges during your journey.
 So, selecting the Gear and packing according to your needs and preferences is important before your journey.
 Here are some of the essential gear and packing you need for your journey to the Nar Phu Valley Trek: